 Mr. Harding has served on the Board of Directors since January 2015.
 From 2006 until 2015, he served as a director of RFMD.
-Mr. Harding co-founded and is President and Chief Executive Officer of eSilicon Corporation, a privately held company that designs and manufactures complex, custom chips for a broad and growing portfolio of large and small firms.
+Mr. Harding cofounded and is President and Chief Executive Officer of eSilicon Corporation, a privately held company that designs and manufactures complex, custom chips for a broad and growing portfolio of large and small firms.
 Before starting eSilicon Corporation in May 2000, Mr. Harding served as President, Chief Executive Officer and director of publicly-traded Cadence Design Systems, Inc., which acquired his former employer, Cooper & Chyan Technology, Inc. Mr. Harding held a variety of senior management positions at Zycad Corporation, and his career also includes positions with TXL and IBM Corporation.
 From 2012 to 2016, Mr. Harding served on the board of directors of Advanced Micro Devices, Inc. Mr. Harding has also held leadership roles at Drew University and Indiana University, where he was Vice Chairman of the Board of Trustees and a member of the School of Public and Environmental Affairs Advisory Board, respectively.
 In addition, Mr. Harding has served as a member of the Steering Committee at the U.S. Council on Competitiveness and was a former National Academies Committee member for Software, Growth and Future of the U.S. Economy.
 Since 2010, Mr. Harding has served as the value chain producer director to the board of directors of the Global Semiconductor Alliance.
+Mr. Harding is a frequent international speaker on the topics of innovation, entrepreneurship and semiconductor trends and policies.
 Mr. Harding brings to the Board and its committees a deep understanding of the challenges and issues facing semiconductor companies gained from his experience as Chairman and CEO of eSilicon Corporation.
 Additionally, Mr. Harding has substantial operational experience, business acumen and expertise in corporate strategy development.